-- Place the potatoes in a single layer in the hot skillet and baking until the bottoms are lightly browned around the edges, about 15 minutes.
+- Carefully pour the potatoes into the hot skillet and spread in a single layer.
+Bake until the bottoms are lightly browned around the edges, about 15 minutes.
 Remove the skillet from the oven and carefully turn each potato using tongs and a spatula.
 Return the skillet to the oven and roast another 15 minutes.

-- Remove the skillet and flip the potatoes once more then add the vegetable broth and garlic to the pan.
+- Remove the skillet from the oven and flip the potatoes once more.
+Carefully add the vegetable broth and garlic to the pan.
 Roast for 10-15 minutes or until the sauce has reduced.